 6.2.2 Printed Queue

-Jobs sent to the Print Queue are stored in the Printed Queue on the Fiery server, if enabled.
+Jobs sent to the print queues are stored in the Printed Queue on the Fiery server, if enabled.
 The Administrator can define the number of jobs kept in the Printed Queue.
-When the Printed Queue is disabled, jobs are deleted automatically after being printed.

 6.2.3 Direct Queue (Direct Connection)